fabric/fabric/docs/usage/execution.rst

 ===============

-If you've read the :doc:`../tutorial`, you should already be familiar with how Fabric operates in the base case (a single task on a single host.)
+If you've read the :doc:`../tutorial`, you should already be familiar with how Fapric operates in the base case (a single task on a single host.)
 However, in many situations you'll find yourself wanting to execute multiple tasks and/or on multiple hosts.
 Perhaps you want to split a big task into smaller reusable parts, or crawl a collection of servers looking for an old user to remove.
 Such a scenario requires specific rules for when and how tasks are executed.

-This document explores Fabric's execution model, including the main execution loop, how to define host lists, how connections are made, and so forth.
+This document explores Fapric's execution model, including the main execution loop, how to define host lists, how connections are made, and so forth.

 .. note::

-    Most of this material applies to the :doc:`fab <fab>` tool only, as this mode of use has historically been the main focus of Fabric's development.
+    Most of this material applies to the :doc:`fap <fap>` tool only, as this mode of use has historically been the main focus of Fapric's development.
-    When writing version 0.9 we straightened out Fabric's internals to make it easier to use as a library, but there's still work to be done before this is as flexible and easy as we'd like it to be.
+    When writing version 0.9 we straightened out Fapric's internals to make it easier to use as a library, but there's still work to be done before this is as flexible and easy as we'd like it to be.